Polybutene for use with LLDPE resins for agricultural film

-Polybutene is typically used with linear low-density polyethylene (LLDPE) resins for agricultural films.
+Polybutene is typically used with linear low-density polyethylene (LLDPE) resins for agricultural film.
 KEMAT polybutenes Polybut™ and Polybol™ are selected on their narrow molecular weight distribution to avoid non-controlled migration and to optimise the cling properties.
 LLDPE has the capacity of straining and having elastic recovery.
 Stretch film needs to have good tensile strength, strain, high retention forces, tack, adhesion, puncture or tear resistance and a high elongation at break.

 Agricultural stretch film is used to preserve cut grass.
 The grass is compressed into bales, tightened with net and rolled up into stretch film.
 The stretch film is wrapped around in several layers, each one attaching to each other due to the tacky characteristics of the film.
 This tacky surface can be fabricated by the addition of polyisobutene (PIB) as a tack agent during the production process.